OfficeGlobal/edge-developer.ru-RU/microsoft-edge/progressive-web-apps-chromium/get-started.md

     console.log('On notification click: ', event.notification.tag);
     event.notification.close();

-    // This looks to see if the current notification is already open and focuses it. event.waitUntil(clients.matchAll({
+    // This attempts to display the current notification if it is already open and then focuses on it. event.waitUntil(clients.matchAll({
         type: 'window'
     }).then(function (clientList) {